 Transformerless Inverter -All You Need to Know

 Sometimes, technology can make giant leaps forward for the collective community.
 Transformerless technology is one of these developments.
 It offers utilities, independent power producers, and integrators unlimited power delivery and reduced complexity.
-It means the two most common types of commercial PV installations can utilize more efficient methods and reduce costs.
+This means the two most common types of commercial PV installations can utilize more efficient methods and reduce costs.

 Read on to discover how transformerless inverters work, the best circuits for them, installation considerations, and their benefits.